Hurly119/final_de_project/README.md

         |—dags                          <- Folder where all dags and tasks are configured.
             |—dags.py                   <- File where all tasks and dags are configured.
             |—utils.py                  <- helper functions used by dags.py.
         |—data                          <- Temporary data storage before uploading to the cloud.
+Emptied after loading.
         |—model                         <- Folder where spacy model used for the project is stored.
+Do not change if working.
             |—en_core_web_sm
                 |—en_core_web_sm-3.3.0  <- spacy model loaded for the project.
         |—docker-compose.yaml           <- required for building docker container, provides specification on building it.